Map & Trail Notes

 Water: You can ask the villagers for water before leaving the village.
 There are springs in two places along the route.
 The first water source is the small river you cross after descending into the Kokosh gorge.
 The second water source is another small river in the Kokosh gorge about 7km from the start, however this water becomes thick with sediment during rain or snowmelt.

-Food and Lodging in Galaykhudat: There are no restaurants nor markets in Galaykhudat.
+Food and Lodging in Galaykhudat: There are no restaurants in Galaykhudat, but there is a small market with limited selection.
 You may visit a guesthouse for food and lodging.

 - Sultanov Gurbat: 0504227682